mattsevier/hafb-cpp-fundamentals/Module1/LA1-1/PowerShellCommands.md

 $ ./main.exe

 ## g++ for 2 files
-For example, if oyu have a library under the function.cpp and function.h files and you have a driver under run_functions.cpp you need to compile as follows:
+For example, if you have a library under the function.cpp and function.h files and you have a driver under run_functions.cpp you need to compile as follows:
 -to compile list all source (cpp) files
 -o for output file name
 $ g++ functions.cpp run_functions.cpp -o run_functions